Pr3mR4jendran/CS506-Project---Analyzing-Lifestyle-and-Demographic-Risk-Factors-of-Diabetes-with-BRFSS-Data/README.md

 Using these files, the provided Jupyter notebook (BRFSS-2024-Extraction.ipynb) contains code to extract the raw survey data from the ASCII file and process it into an easily readable .csv format for easier viewing and future imports for model training.
 This .csv file then served as our starting point for data cleaning and analysis.

-## Feature Selection and Extraction Plan
+## Feature Selection and Extraction
 Given that the BRFSS dataset contained hundreds of variables, not all features were relevant for predicting diabetes.
 We focused on variables that were either directly or indirectly associated with metabolic health and lifestyle behavior.

 ### Feature Selection